-This is a recipe which has been doing the rounds for a while in some form or other and in the spirit of trying to use my slow cooker more often, I thought I would give my own version a try.
+Gammon and/or ham in coke is a slow cooker recipe which certainly isn’t new.
+In fact it has probably been doing the rounds for quite a while but in the spirit of trying to use my slow cooker more often, I thought I would give my own version a try.

 I took some pictures this time too, although I need to work on them at least you can see what I’m talking about unlike the lasagne!